 Research topics that are relevant to your business, ones that will have an impact or you know will benefit your end user.
 Use research tools to not only make you life easier but to give your content clusters a strong foundation based on keyword volumes, Google trends, competitors strategies, etc.

-Content clusters can have a great impact if they are carefully considered and executed.
+Content clusters can have a great impact in SEO if they are carefully considered and executed.
 Creating quality content supports both informational and transactional keyword growth, which is why they’re so valuable to your business.
 It can take time to build up a successful content cluster strategy but stick with it and you will begin to see the fruits of your labour in terms of revenue and brand authority.